nodejs/node/doc/api/buffers.markdown

     // 0x2342
     // 0x4223

-### buffer.readUInt32(offset, endian)
+### buffer.readUInt32(offset, bigEndian)

 Reads an unsigned 32 bit integer from the buffer at the specified offset.
-Endian must be either 'big' or 'little' and specifies what endian ordering to read the bytes from the buffer in.
+If `bigEndian` is true, reads bytes in a big endian format, otherwise reads them as little endian.

 Example: